neerajjain123/OCAJPDOC/amazon/qes.md

 I arranged test data to be popullated for the demo.
 My team a wrapper service and sample page for

+**Tell me about a time when you have made decision quickly.**

+This is the time when I was working in alepo and I had closed the sales

 ## Question 22 (Bias for Action)